igness1/AgeInMinuteApp/README.md

 If environment is ready, then open the project in Android Studio and click "Run 'app'".

 ## Code Examples
-Main function responsible for data picking and transfering age to minutes:
+Main function responsible for data picking and transfering age into minutes:
 ```Kotlin
 fun dataPicker(){
         val calendar = Calendar.getInstance()